Understanding Section 115H of the Income Tax Act

 • Securities issued by the Central Government under the Public Debt Act, 1944.

-• Shares of an Indian company.
+• Shares in Indian companies.

-• Deposits with an Indian public company.
+• Deposits with public Indian companies.

 How does Section 115H Work?